plone/training/docs/effective-volto/addons/blockdataform.md

 ```

 Note: you can assign the schema to `blockSchema` in the block configuration.
 It
-is used only to extract the block default values.
-This integration will be
+is used to extract the block default values.

-improved, in the future.
+Volto also has a "generic block edit component", the `EditDefaultBlock` which
+you get by simply not setting the `edit` field of the block configuration
+registration.
+This component uses the `blockSchema` field, so you are required
+to set that.

 ## Using a blockSchema and the dataAdapter pattern

 You can declare the schema that the block is using internally in the `blockSchema` property in the block configuration.
-This will enable some niceties in `BlockDataForm` internals and you will have access to it via configuration instead of using an arbitrary imported name.

 Sometimes is also useful to adapt the incoming data to other data format, structure or type.
 You can use the dataAdapter pattern in `BlockDataForm` as this: